An Intro to Five Spice Powder

 Chinese five spice powder is as popular today as ever and is a staple in Chinese kitchens.
 It also has been adopted and is now commonly used in other cuisines as well.

-What Ingredients are in a Chinese Five Spice Powder Blend?
+Ingredients in a Chinese Five Spice Powder Blend

 Chinese five spice powder is a blend of ground up spices.
 It typically includes five key ingredients, which may vary slightly depending on regional preferences and recipes.
 It can also, despite its namesake, contain more than five spices.
 The most common spices include: